 There has been a lot in the media in the past few years about how diabetes is increasing in our society.
 It’s interesting that diabetes seems to be increasing in dogs as well as people.
 However, it is really important to realise that dogs don’t become diabetic simply because they are overweight.
-They become diabetic because their pancreas is not making insulin any more and this can be due to a number of reasons.
+They become diabetic because their pancreas is not making the correct hormone any more and this can be due to a number of reasons.
 Unlike people, they cannot be managed by diet and tablets.
-Instead, they usually need insulin injections daily.
+Instead, they usually need injections daily.
 If left untreated, they progressively get worse over a fairly short period of time, until they become dangerously ill and death can result.

 Any breed can be affected from large to small, slim or chubby, active or lazy.
 Middle age is the time of life most dogs become diabetic.